wifinigel/wiperf/mkdocs/docs/probe_configure.md

 The easiest way to monitor the operation of the probe is to SSH in to the probe and monitor the output of the log file ```/var/log/wiperf_agent.log```.
 This file is created the first time that wiperf runs.
 If the file is not created after 5 minutes, then check the log file ```/var/log/wiperf_cron.log``` for error messages, as something fundamental is wrong with the installation.

-To watch the output of ```/var/log/wiperf_agent.log``` in real-time and view activity as data is collected every 5 minutes, run the following command on the CLI of the probe:
+To watch the output of ```/var/log/wiperf_agent.log``` in real-time and view activity as data is collected every 5 minutes, run the following command on the CLI of the probe (note this command will fail if wiperf has not run correctly and the file does not yet exist):

 ```
 tail -f /var/log/wiperf_agent.log
 ```

-Every 5 minutes, new log output will be seen that look similar to this:
+Every 5 minutes, new log output will be seen that looks similar to this:

 ```
 2020-07-11 11:47:04,214 - Probe_Log - INFO - *****************************************************